UK Media and Communications Courses

 Media and Communication degrees cover a wide range of subjects and topics, often being more theoretical than its Media Production counterpart.
 Many Media and Communications programmes split theoretical and practical work 50/50, with modules consisting of linguistics, photo editing, TV and radio production, audio manipulation and cultural studies.
 Students will generally select a specialisation in years two and three and work placements opportunities are also provided.

-Students will gain an in-depth understanding of how the media works in the 21st century and will develop key critical and analytical, IT, communication and creative skills.
+By studying a Media and Communications degree at a UK university, students will gain an in-depth understanding of how the media works in the 21st century, developing key critical, analytical, IT, communication and creative skills.

 Careers in Media and Communications

 Media and Communications graduates will go on to careers in TV, radio, film, copywriting, marketing, journalism, SEO and research.
 The broad nature of a Media and Communications degree means that almost all sectors of the media and creative industry are viable routes of employment.

 Source: The Times and Sunday Times Good University Guide 2019.

 - Typical International Baccalaureate requirements: 32 points.

 - Typical A-levels requirements: ABB.